 3. Active disease during delivery:

-If the infection is active at the time of delivery, a Cesarean section is advised.
-It significantly reduces the possibility of transmission to the fetus during delivery and thus the disease in the newborn.
+Cesarean section significantly reduces the possibility of transmission to the baby during delivery and prevents the disease in the newborn.

 How should a pregnant woman care for her hygiene if HSV 2 restarts?

-Hygiene in both pregnant and non-pregnant women is the same.
+Hygiene is the same for both pregnant and non-pregnant women.
 Use warm water with occasional use of mild intimate or baby soap.
 Wear ordinary cotton linen that you can wash at high temperatures.

 Can herpes affect a baby in the womb?